xcart/xcart-docs/_pages/kb_en/look_and_feel/changing_your_stores_welcome_text_and_banner_on_the_front_page.md

 {% note info %}
-If you do not want to use a Welcome text, simply remove the text used by default leaving the Description field blank.
+If you do not want to use a Welcome text, simply remove the text used by default leaving the **Description** field blank.
 {% endnote %}

 The Welcome text on the Customer area front page will be updated.

 ## Changing the default Front page banner

-You will want to change the default banner image shown on the Customer area Front page.
+You might want to change the default banner image shown on the Customer area Front page.

 You can replace the existing dummy banner with your own one, or you can disable the banner altogether.